“By the waters of Babylon we lay down and wept as we remembered Zion”

-That’s how I know the sky has come down to the riverbed
+That’s how I know when the sky has come down to the riverbed

 I am only a white man walking by a green river in a modest fog.

-but my left hand, the color of wonder bread, is open
+My left hand, the color of wonder bread, remains open,

-offering a flow of air across the palm and back to sky.
+offering a flow of air across the palm, back to sky.